walllab/roundup/README.md

 it is defined.
 Also, you should be set up for passwordless login to the host using an ssh keypair.

-Once the code is deployed and configured, log in to the remote host (orchestra) and run the dataset workflow to compute the orthologs:
+Once the code is deployed and configured, log in to a compute node with a lot of memory and run the dataset workflow to compute the orthologs:

-    cd $DSCODE && time venv/bin/python app/roundup/dataset.py workflow $DSDIR $PREV_DS
+    bsub -Is -q interactive -W 720 -R "rusage[mem=32768]" bash cd $DSCODE && time venv/bin/python app/roundup/dataset.py workflow --previous-dataset $PREV_DSDIR $DSDIR

 This last command actually does the following things: